mgrebler/tennis-coding-challenge/README.md

 ## Scoring Rules
 Details of tennis scoring can be found online.
 See here for reference:
 https://en.wikipedia.org/wiki/Tennis_scoring_system
-The variation used for this application is that used in the Australian Open.
+The variation used for this application is a best of 3 sets match, with tiebreakers deciding all sets (including the last).
 A brief summary is as follows:
 * A tennis match is split up into points, games and sets.
 * Winning a game requires a person to win 4 points, but they must be ahead by at least 2 points (deuce, advantage, game)
 * The first player to win 6 games wins a set, but:
     * They must be ahead by 2, unless the set goes to 6 games each, then a tiebreak will be played
     * A tiebreak is a special game which is the first person to get to 7 points, with at least 2 points ahead
-* First to 2 sets (Women's games only) wins.
+* Best of 3 sets (first to 2 sets wins).
-* In the deciding set (if the players get to 1 set each), games continue to play as normal without tie breaker until someone wins by 2 games.